 Address: 31 Dongcheon-ro 85beon-gil, Bujeon 2(i)-dong, Busanjin-gu, Busan

-If you’re feeling the beats, pop into either of these two classy clubs:
+If you’re feeling the beats, pop into this classy club:

 Much like the other upscale clubs in Busan, Billy Jean is a nightclub that is both classy and well-established, having been in the Haeundae area for years.
 For pictures, Billie Jean’s Instagram page is a great scroll!